raceintospace/raceintospace/doc/manual/manual.md

   <tr>
     <td>1</td>
     <td>Orbital Satellite</td>
     <td>Places a simple satellite in Earth orbit.
-This is a milestone step for the Manned Suborbital.<br/><br/>
+This is a milestone step for the Manned Suborbital.<br/>
-Typically your first space mission.</td>
+Typically your first space mission.<br/>
+As seen on Sputnik 1 and Explorer 1, 3, 4.</td>
   </tr>
   <tr>
     <td>2</td>
     <td>Manned Suborbital</td>
     <td>Launches a spacecraft and crew on a ballistic up-and-down mission into space, and lasts 15 minutes.
-This is a milestone step for the Manned Orbital.<br/><br/>
+This is a milestone step for the Manned Orbital.<br/>
-Typically your first manned space mission.</td>
+Typically your first _manned_ space mission.<br/>
+As seen on Mercury 3, 4.</td>
   </tr>
   <tr>
     <td>3</td>